b-lukaszuk/RJ_BS_eng/contents/comparisons_continuous_data.md

 same adjustment method).
 The third line, and a different method, produces a different result (and hence yields distinctive interpretation).

-A word of caution, you shouldn't just apply 10 different methods on the obtained p-values and choose the one that produces the greatest number of significant differences.
-Instead you should choose a correction method a priori (up front, in advance) and stick to it later (make the final decision of which group(s) differ based on the adjusted p-values).
-Therefore it takes some consideration to choose the multiplicity correction well.
+A word of caution, you shouldn't just apply 10 different adjustment methods on the obtained p-values and choose the one that produces the greatest number of significant differences.
+Instead you should choose a correction method *a priori* (up front, in advance) and stick to it later (make the final decision of which group(s) differ based on the adjusted p-values).
+Therefore, it takes some consideration to choose the multiplicity correction well.

 OK, enough of theory, time for some practice.
 Whenever you're ready click the right arrow to go to the exercises for this chapter.